4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: Introduction

 \strut \textbf{Positional games.} {\em Positional games} have been introduced by Hales and Jewett \cite{Hales1963}, and later popularized by Erd\H{o}s and Selfridge~\cite{erdos}.
 The game board is a hypergraph $H$, with vertex set $V(H)$ and edge set $E(H)\subseteq \mathcal{P}(V(H))$.
 Two players take turns picking a previously unpicked vertex, and the result of the game is defined by one of several possible {\em conventions}.
 The study of positional games mainly consists, for various conventions and classes of hypergaphs, in trying to determine the {\em outcome} of the game i.e. the result of the game when both players play optimally, or working out the algorithmic complexity of computing the outcome.

 \textbf{Maker-Maker games.} The {\em Maker-Maker} convention was the first one to be introduced in all generality, by Hales and Jewett in 1963 \cite{Hales1963}: the edges are the winning sets, meaning that whoever first {\em fills} any edge (i.e. picks all the vertices of some edge) wins the game.
 If no one has filled any edge by the time all vertices are picked, we get a draw.
 A well-known {\em strategy-stealing} argument \cite{Hales1963} shows that there are only two possible outcomes: a first player win or a draw.
 Indeed, if the second player SP had a winning strategy, then the first player FP could play an arbitrary first move, proceeding to act as second player and ``steal'' that strategy to win herself.
 The most famous example of a Maker-Maker game is tic-tac-toe, which can be generalized into the {\em $k$-in-a-row} game on grids of any size \cite{Bec08}.
-For instance, the $k$-in-a-row game on an infinite grid is known to be a first player win for $k \leq 4$ but a draw for $k \geq 8$ \cite{Zetters}, while the cases $k \in \{5,6,7\}$ are important open problems. \\ In the Maker-Maker convention, both players must manage offense and defense at the same time, by trying to fill an edge while also preventing the opponent from doing so first.
+For instance, the $k$-in-a-row game on an infinite grid is known to be a first player win for $k \leq 4$ but a draw for $k \geq 8$ \cite{Zetters}, while the cases $k \in \{5,6,7\}$ are important open problems.

+In the Maker-Maker convention, both players must manage offense and defense at the same time, by trying to fill an edge while also preventing the opponent from doing so first.
 This creates counterintuitive phenomena such as the {\em extra edge paradox} \cite{Bec08}, where adding an edge might turn a first player win into a draw.
 As such, the Maker-Maker convention is notoriously difficult to handle.